ortus-docs/testbox-docs/introduction.md

 * Increase code visibility and promote communication
 * Increase quality control
 * Reduce integration issues with other features
+* Develop in an Agile/Scrum fashion with continuous improvement
 * Much More...

 ## CI Servers